osagie8/tcp-chat/Documentation/capstoneDocs/capstoneBacklog.md

 - As a user of the chat app, I want to register a username when connecting to the server so that I can be identified uniquely in the chat.
 - As a user of the chat app, I want to log out of the application so that I can disconnect securely.
 - As a user of the chat app, I want to be notified when another user logs in or logs out so that I can track user activity.
+- As a user of the chat app, I want to be able to kick a user as an admin of group chat
+- As a user of the chat app, I want to be able to kick a user from any group chat using the server
+- As a user of the chat app, I want to be able to remove user accounts from the database using the server referencing their name.

 **Group Chat**
 - As a user of the chat app, I want to create a group chat with a custom name so that I can organize discussions with specific users.
 - As a user of the chat app, I want to invite other users to a group chat so that I can collaborate.
 - As a user of the chat app, I want to be notified when I am added to a group chat so that I can decide whether to participate.
 - As a user of the chat app, I want to leave a group chat so that I can exit discussions that are no longer relevant.
+- As a user of the chat app, I want to be able to provide Spam protection

 **Private Messaging**
 - As a user of the chat app, I want to send a direct message to another user by name so that I can communicate privately.